microsoft/debug-adapter-protocol/specification.md

   endLine?: number;

   /**
-   * The end column of the range covered by this scope.
+   * End position of the range covered by the scope.
+It is measured in UTF-16
+   * code units and the client capability `columnsStartAt1` determines whether
+   * it is 0- or 1-based.
    */
   endColumn?: number;
 }